MichaelCrimando/DOOM-iOS/README.md

 #  DOOM for iOS 11 and tvOS for Apple TV and SmartDeviceLink
 1. FYI if you want encrypted streaming, you need to put the FMCSecurity folder in the code/iphone/ folder
+2. Touch events don't work.
+So you need to first have the phone disconnected from the system, select and start your level, THEN launch it on the vehicle.

 This is my update for DOOM for iOS to run on iOS 11, running in modern resolutions including the full width of the iPhone X. I have also made a target and version for tvOS to run on Apple TV